runityru/cephctl/README.md

 ## Ceph compatibility

-All of the changes are tested against Ceph 18.2 (Reef), previous versions are not tested and not guaranteed to work.
+All of the changes are tested against Ceph 18.2 (Reef) and 19.2 (Squid), previous versions are not tested and not guaranteed to work.

 ## Interface compatibility disclaimer